Quality of Earnings (QoE) Analysis

 Joey N. Friedman, CPA, ABV, MACC, MIB brings decades of experience at the intersection of financial analysis, business valuation, and forensic accounting.
 His credentials include Certified Public Accountant (CPA), Accredited in Business Valuation (ABV), a Master of Accounting (MACC), and a Master in International Business (MIB).
 He has served as an expert witness in financial and accounting matters, providing testimony and analysis in litigation contexts that demand the highest standards of rigor and documentation.

-Clients across Florida — including Delray Beach, Miami-Dade County, Broward County, and West Palm Beach — and nationally rely on Joey Friedman CPA PA for transaction diligence that is accurate, defensible, and delivered on the timelines that deals demand.
+Clients across Florida — including Delray Beach, Miami-Dade County, Broward County, and West Palm Beach — and nationally rely on Joey Friedman CPA PA for transaction diligence and litigation support that is accurate, defensible, and delivered on the timelines that deals and courts demand.

 Schedule a QoE Consultation

-If you are evaluating a business acquisition, preparing a company for sale, or advising a client through a transaction, contact us to discuss the scope and timeline of a Quality of Earnings engagement.
+Whether you are evaluating a business acquisition, preparing a company for sale, advising a client through a transaction, or building a financial case for litigation or dispute resolution, contact us to discuss the scope and timeline of a Quality of Earnings engagement.

 Direct Line: 954-290-5657